kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

 ## Summary

-This KEP proposes adding a new `lastUsed` status field on a `PersistentVolumeClaim` to determine when a PVC was last used by a Pod.
+This KEP proposes adding a new `LastUsedTime` status field on a `PersistentVolumeClaim` to determine when a PVC was last used by a Pod.
 This enables cluster administrators to identify unused PVCs and implement cleanup policies for storage that is no longer in use.